gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 1. Explore the **Debug Console** (Ctrl+Shift+Y)
     1. With debugger stopped at the breakpoint in the **publish** function, explore the **Variables Window** and try typing **print(telemetry** into the debug prompt.
 1. Explore the **Terminal**
-1. Disconnect the debugger so the application continues to stream telemetry to **Azure IoT Central**.
+1. From the Debugger Toolbar, **Disconnect** the debugger so the application in the Docker container continues to run and stream telemetry to **Azure IoT Central**.

 ## Exploring Device Telemetry in Azure IoT Central